Here is a helpful guide to Daylight Saving Time bills in state legislatures, and in D.C.

 Interactive list of bills currently in front of legislatures

-Note that this is the bills active right now, and does not include bills from previous years.
-To see if I've written about your state, type it in to the search box on the right.
+Note that what you see above is the bills active right now, and does not include bills from previous years.
+To see if I’ve written about your state, type it in to the search box on the right.
 If you want me to write about your state (or if you’d like to write about your state) just contact me.